joyent/joyent-gerrit/docs/operator/README.md

 something bad has already happened.)

+### Using `git gc` on `illumos-joyent`

+Gerrit git repositories need to be regularly garbage-collected, as the review process often results in quite a lot of dangling commits and sub-optimal pack structures.
+Gerrit itself does not do any automatic periodic garbage collection, and today we run this by hand on an as-needed basis.

+While most repositories in Gerrit currently can be garbage collected by running `gerrit gc` via the SSH interface, the `illumos-joyent` repo is too large for this tool to run.
+If you start a `gerrit gc` on `illumos-joyent` it will run for around 6-12 hours while making the Gerrit server very slow and is likely to eventually crash it.

+In accordance with the Gerrit documentation, you can run `git gc` by hand in the repository directly for cases like this.
+This is best done by logging into the Gerrit zone using `docker exec` and running it in the `illumos-joyent.git` directory as follows:

+    $ docker ps
+    CONTAINER ID     IMAGE                                 COMMAND                  CREATED          STATUS           PORTS            NAMES
+    455e52055eb3     arekinath/gerrit-nginx                "/usr/sbin/nginx"        2 years ago      Up 10 weeks      0.0.0.0:22 ...   gerrit20160920-frontdoor
+    ca325bd2b974     joyentunsupported/joyent-gerrit:dev   "/gerrit-entrypoint.…"   2 years ago      Up 9 days                         gerrit20160920-appserver
+    88eb813b4fef     postgres:9.5.3                        "/docker-entrypoint.…"   2 years ago      Up 9 months      5432/tcp         gerrit20160920-postgres

+    $ docker exec -it ca325bd2b974 /bin/bash --login
+    ca325bd2b974:/# su -l -s /bin/bash gerrit2
+    ca325bd2b974:~$ id
+    uid=10000(gerrit2) gid=65533(nogroup) groups=65533(nogroup),65533(nogroup)

+    ca325bd2b974:~$ cd /var/gerrit/review_site/git/joyent/illumos-joyent.git/
+    ca325bd2b974:~/review_site/git/joyent/illumos-joyent.git$ git gc --aggressive
+    Counting objects: 518370, done.
+    Delta compression using up to 48 threads.
+    Compressing objects: 100% (93549/93549), done.
+    Writing objects: 100% (518370/518370), done.
+    Total 518370 (delta 387262), reused 518316 (delta 387208)
+    Checking connectivity: 518577, done.

+It's important to make sure to use the `su` command to change to the `gerrit2` user (and make sure to give the `-s /bin/bash` option!), or else you will mess up permissions on parts of the git repo on disk (if you do so the first thing you'll likely notice is that pushes of new reviews stop working -- reading existing reviews is likely to still work, so don't rely on just doing that to test if you're unsure whether you messed it up).

 ## Deployment notes

 cr.joyent.us is deployed in us-west-1 (behind TLS), using CNS for internal and